ShadowForests/VoiceToSpeech/README.md

 - Live diagnostics for speech recognition output, confidence, and errors.
 - Use a [web socket](#Web-Socket) to send speech output text directly to your PC.
 - Use two instances to allow [bi-directional translation](#Bi-directional-Translation) between you and someone else.

-## Options

-- **Input Device**: Select the audio input device by setting it in your browser (changing in options menu is currently not supported).
-- **Output Device**: Select the speech audio output device.
-- **Input Language**: Select the language you are speaking in.
-- **Output Voice/Language**: Select the voice/language/dialect you wish for speech synthesis output.
-Translation between languages only occurs if translation is enabled, otherwise the output will use the non-translated input.
-This can be useful to speak with a certain language dialect.
-Voices under Voice Set A also supports pitch and rate adjustment.
-- **Output Volume**: Change the speech synthesis output volume.
-You can also press mute so that only the transcript is recorded without speech synthesis.
-- **Pitch/Rate**: Change the speech synthesis pitch and rate (only supported with Voice Set A).
-- **Show Transcript**: Toggles a live speech output transcript with timestamps and playback for any past speech synthesis result.
-- **Show Timestamps**: Toggles the visibility of timestamps in the transcript.
-- **Show Text to Speech**: Toggles the text to speech input box.
-- **Show Diagnostics**: Toggles live diagnostics for speech recognition output, confidence, and errors.
-- **Low-Latency**: Toggles responding to interim speech recognition results for less delay between voice input and speech output.
-This may result in less accurate results.
-- **Translation**: Toggles auto translation between the input and output languages.
-Low-Latency is not supported with Translation enabled.

 ## Web Socket